mih/Psignifit-3.x/doc-src/PSYCHOMETRICFUNCTIONS.rst

 corresponds to the quick pooling model ([Graham_1989]_ p.
 165).

 Psignifit supports a relatively large number of psychometric function shapes.
-These are selected using two keywords: 'sigmoid' and 'core' (this is independent of whether you are using bootstrap or bayes).
+These are selected using two keywords: 'sigmoid' and 'core' (this is independent of whether you are using bootstrap or Bayes).
 To understand the meaning of these two keywords, let us take a look at the model that psignifit tries to fit:

 .. math::